-Through its meetings, committees, and workgroups, the Council studies and evaluates the campus environment, prevention strategies, policies, procedures, and services and explores opportunities for fostering cultural change, reducing risks, and increasing support for members of the community affected by sexual violence.
+Through its meetings, and committees, the Coalition examines the campus environment, considers prevention strategies, policies, procedures, and services and explores opportunities for fostering cultural change, reducing risks, and increasing support for members of the community affected by sexual violence.

-The Council is chaired by Vice Presidents Ryan Lombardi and Mary Opperman, and is comprised of staff and faculty members, students, as well as local service providers.
+The Coalition is chaired by Vice Presidents Ryan Lombardi and Mary Opperman, and is comprised of staff and faculty members, students, as well as local service providers.

-For more information about the Council on Sexual Violence Prevention, please contact:
+For more information about the Coalition on Sexual Violence Prevention, please contact:

 Nina Cummings, MS